 Clearly the perverse behavior of this child nation was exhibited from the start for they gave Moses a very difficult time and did not listen to Moses constantly turning aside when Moses told them to trust in their God and be faithful to Him.
 Even after they were delivered from Egypt they were turning away from God preferring to worship the old gods of Egypt.
 Verse 2.
 Many times the prophets sent by God called the people to Him.
 However the people rejected the call of the prophets to Covenant obedience, and turned instead to false gods, including the Baals.
 The people of Israel responded to the preaching of the false prophets, but not to the preaching of the true prophets.
 The more the true prophets called, the more they went from them.
 They participated fully in idolatry.

-We will recall who the Baals were.
-They were fertility gods and therefore their worship promised great harvests, great wealth, and many children.
+They followed the Baals who were fertility gods whose worship promised great harvests, great wealth, and many children.
 Worshiping with these pagan Baal worshipers meant participating and enjoying all kinds of sexual practices with males and females and without any consideration for marriage bonds.
 This was materialism and sexual indulgence at its highest peak and the people loved it.
 They did not think that Yahweh could compete with what the Baals offered.
 Baal offered so many apparent benefits.
 To them Baal was the one that was responsible for the things of the flesh that they enjoyed.
-He did not mind providing to Israel or to you what the flesh yearned for.
+Baal did not mind providing to Israel or to you what the flesh yearned for.
 Does that remind you of how we think and do things that occupy our minds and actions?
+3. God now refers again to Israel when Israel was a child.
+There is the image of God personally